-Welcome to HIST& 148!
-Fundamentally, history involves the study of change and seeks to explain why these changes occur and how they have influenced human societies and cultures.
-History helps us understand ourselves, our world, and how and why it is the way it is.
-For the rest of the quarter I look forward to working with you as we examine some of the major changes and developments in U.S. history from the late 1800s to the start of the 21st century.
+Welcome to HIST 250!
+Fundamentally, history involves the study of change and for the rest of the quarter I look forward to working with you as we examine some of the major changes and developments in U.S. military history from the 1600s to the early 21st century.

-Over the course of the quarter we will learn the process of history, what it is that historians do and the kinds of skills that they use.
-This will involve studying major historical changes and developments to figure out why these occurred and what their significance was.
-We will explore primary sources, the tools that historians use to understand the past, such as letters, diaries, journals, song lyrics, government documents, newspaper and magazine articles, and photos, to name just a few.
+Over the course of the quarter you will be learning to think like historians.
+This will involve studying major historical changes and developments and the contexts in which these occurred.
+We will explore primary sources, the tools that historians use to understand the past, such as letters, diaries, journals, government documents, newspaper and magazine articles, photos, music, movie clips, to name just a few.
 We will also examine how historians construct interpretations and analyses of the past, i.e. secondary sources.
 We will learn to think critically about both these types of sources and what they can tell us about the past and about the explanations that historians produce.
 We will also focus on learning how to develop strong analyses of historical evidence.
 It is important that we understand that interpretations of the past are not static.
-Professional historians expect that newly discovered artifacts, newly released documents and new approaches to studying history will change and alter our perceptions of the past.
+Professional historians expect that newly discovered artifacts, newly released documents, and new approaches to studying history will change our perceptions of the past.